Terrestrial biological carbon cycle: Atmosphere

-Autotrophs, such as trees and other green plants, use photosynthesis to convert carbon dioxide during primary production, releasing oxygen in the process.
+Autotrophs, such as trees and other green plants, use photosynthesis to convert carbon dioxide into carbohydrates during primary production.
+In the process, they split water molecules, releasing oxygen as a byproduct.
 This process occurs most quickly in ecosystems with high amounts of growth, such as in young forests.
 Because carbon is consumed in the process of autotrophic growth, more carbon is consumed in spring and summer during daytime than in winter and at night, when photosynthesis no longer takes place in most plants.

 Carbon storage in the biosphere is influenced by a number of processes on different time-scales: while carbon uptake through autotrophic respiration follows a diurnal and seasonal cycle, carbon can be stored in the terrestrial biosphere for up to several centuries, e.g. in wood or soil.

+Plants also secrete chemicals that break down rock particles, which both aid nutrient uptake from the soil and require CO_{2} for their production, increasing the plant's demand for atmospheric CO_{2}.

 Most carbon leaves the terrestrial biosphere through respiration.
 When oxygen is present, aerobic respiration occurs, producing carbon dioxide.
 If oxygen is not present, e.g. as is the case in marshes or in animals' digestive tracts, anaerobic respiration can occur, which produces methane.
 About half of the gross primary production is respired by plants directly back into the atmosphere.
 Part of the net primary production, or the remaining carbon absorbed by the biosphere, is emitted back into the atmosphere through fires and heterotrophic respiration.
 The rest is converted into soil organic carbon, which is released more slowly, or "inert" dissolved carbon, which can remain in the biosphere for an unknown period of time.

+This can be a very vital aspect to have in life as it will work to promote all kinds of living things to co-exist within an ecosystem.
+The role of Carbon within a Terrestrial Ecosystem consists of Carbon being stored within plants which will eventually be deposited in other forms for other organisms to absorb and consume.